 An immigrant from the Dominican Republic who was both a student and later a teacher in the Boston Public Schools, Mariel launched the Homegrown Program at Teach For America-Massachusetts — a recruitment and leadership development engine that supports aspiring educators from low-income communities in order to increase the number of homegrown leaders in the local education ecosystem.
 Before that, she served as a middle school ESL math teacher and an instructional coach.
 Mariel co-founded the Boston Education Action Network (BEAN) and organized hundreds of educators, community members, students, and parents.

-Mariel will be graduating with her doctorate degree in education leadership (Ed.L.D.) in May 2020 from Harvard Graduate School of Education.
-She also holds a master’s in curriculum and teaching from Boston University, and a bachelor’s degree in history and ethnicity, race, and migration from Yale University.
+Mariel holds a doctorate in Education Leadership (Ed.L.D.) from the Harvard Graduate School of Education, a master’s in Curriculum & Teaching from Boston University, and a bachelor’s in History & Ethnicity, Race, and Migration from Yale University.

 Superpower: Soothing babies

 Proudest Moment: The day I became the first in my family to graduate from college in the United States.

 What’s your favorite thing to do outside of work?

 Play board games with friends and family – the more competitive the better!